- GDP (PPP):

 - -0.1% growth

 - $20,411 per capita

 - FDI Inflow:

-The top individual income tax rate is 35 percent, and the corporate tax rate is 30 percent.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals about 19.7 percent of GDP.
-Government spending now accounts for 28.1 percent of total domestic output, and budget deficits have been widening.
-Public debt is equivalent to about 50 percent of GDP.
+The overall tax burden equals 16.1 percent of total domestic income.
+Government spending has amounted to 25.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.9 percent of GDP.
+Public debt is equivalent to 53.4 percent of GDP.